dgrayboff/react-todo-app/README.md

-Simple to-do app to play around with React.
+To-do app to play around with React.

+Features:
 * Add new items to list
 * Check off completed items
 * Remove items from list
 * Edit items in list

+I used [Semantic UI](https://semantic-ui.com/) for general page styling.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).